sivakusayan/blog/src/posts/2023/8/what-exactly-is-the-accessibility-api.md

 </dl>
 </div>

 **Name from author** is the third strategy browsers can use to generate a name.
 In this case, the browser relies on the web developer to manually supply an accessible name using the `aria-label` or `aria-labelledby` attributes.
-A name from author **always** overrides other naming strategies.
+A name from author **always** overrides other naming strategies - assuming that the role [supports name from author](https://w3c.github.io/aria/#namefromauthor), anyway.
 For example, if we had some HTML as follows:

 ```
 <a